Yogi Adityanath: Second term (2022–present)

-On 10 March 2022, with the announcement of the legislative assembly results, BJP-led NDA alliance secured 273 seats with incumbent Chief minister Yogi getting his second term.
-Yogi and his party wrote history, being the first chief minister to return to power, after completing a full 5-year term in office.
-BJP is also the first party to return to power consecutively after 37 years.
-He was only the third chief minister, in the history of Uttar Pradesh's political history to complete a full 5-year term as the chief minister of the state after Mayawati of BSP and Akhilesh Yadav belonging to the Samajwadi Party.
+On 10 March 2022, with the announcement of the legislative assembly results, the BJP-led NDA alliance secured 273 seats with Adityanath winning his second term.
+He and his party wrote history, being the first chief minister to return to power after completing a full 5-year term in office.
+The BJP is also the first party to return to power consecutively after 37 years.
+He was only the third chief minister, in Uttar Pradesh's political history to complete a full 5-year term as the chief minister of the state after Mayawati of BSP and Akhilesh Yadav belonging to the Samajwadi Party.

-In the buildup to the assembly elections, Yogi successfully used a campaign with a bulldozer as its main image, earning him the tag "bulldozer baba".
+In the buildup to the assembly elections, Adityanath successfully used a campaign with a bulldozer as its main image, earning him the nickname "Bulldozer Baba".
 The term had initially been used as a taunt by an opposition party.
-His speeches during the polls included hate speeches against Muslims, promoting religious polarization and Hindu supremacy.
-Further, his speeches included the idea that rights of Hindus are at odds with that of Muslims, where he repeatedly conflated Muslims with terrorists and criminals, and the opposition parties as appeasers of Muslims.
+His speeches during the polls included hate speeches against Muslims, promoting religious polarisation and Hindu supremacy.
+Further, his speeches included the idea that the rights of Hindus are at odds with that of Muslims, where he repeatedly conflated Muslims with terrorists and criminals, and the opposition parties as appeasers of Muslims.
+Adityanath denied the accusations of the Samajwadi Party that the BJP is a sectarian party with a communal way of thinking, that the BJP's ideology is based on inclusivity and togetherness, not division and added that we believe in 'Sabka Saath, Sabka Vishwas (Together with all, trust of all)' and that the BJP's goal of "Sarve Bhavantu Sukhinah, Sarve Santu Niraamaya," which means "May all be happy, may all be free from illness," was emphasised by Chief Minister Yogi as a governing principle."
+He is seen as a potential successor of Prime Minister Modi by a large group of Hindu Nationalists across the country.

-Personal views

-He identifies himself as a staunch Hindu Yogi and Anti-Muslim.
-On 3 January 2016, a day after the terrorist attack on an Indian air force base in Pathankot allegedly by Pakistani terrorists, Adityanath compared Pakistan to Satan.

-Adityanath had praised the then US President Donald Trump's decision to enact a ban on citizens from 7 Muslim-majority countries entering the United States and has called for India to adopt similar policies to tackle terrorism.